serenayj/PyrEval/README.md

 1. Python 2.7 (or Anaconda2)
 2. Perl
 3. Stanford CoreNLP System[6], see download https://stanfordnlp.github.io/CoreNLP/index.html.
-4. Python Pacakges: nltk, glob, sklearn, bs4, numpy, scipy, networkx
+4. Python Pacakges: nltk, glob, sklearn, bs4, numpy, scipy, networkx, statistics

 ## Raw texts
 At the very beginning, you need to split your raw text into one sentence per line.
 There are three folders for you to place your raw texts.